MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/how-to/build-your-own-connector.md

 ## Documentation

-To share the features and limitations of your implementation, you can contribute a documentation page to the Microsoft Learn website.
-See [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/) for the documentation on the existing connectors.
+To share the features and limitations of your implementation, you can contribute a documentation page to this Microsoft Learn website.
+See [here](../out-of-the-box-connectors/index.md) for the documentation on the existing connectors.

 To create your page, create a pull request on the [Semantic Kernel docs Github repository](https://github.com/MicrosoftDocs/semantic-kernel-docs).